MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications-temp.md

 ## Shorten a meeting

-When composing a meeting invite with a duration of one hour, you might see a suggestion to shorten the meeting by 15 minutes to build some buffer time and save attendees time.
+When composing a meeting invitation with a duration of one hour, you might see a suggestion to shorten the meeting by 15 minutes to build some buffer time and save attendees time.

 ![Shorten a meeting](../../Images/mya/use/shorten-a-meeting-77-80-75.png)

 Select **Shorten meeting** to decrease the meeting time by 15 minutes.
-This also opens the Insights add-in, where you can see the amount of time saved by all participants in this meeting.
+This also opens the Insights add-in, where you can see the amount of time saved by all the participants in the meeting.

 ![Shorten a meeting; nice work](../../Images/mya/use/shorten-meeting-nice-work-50.png)

 ## Track email open rate

-While reading an email that you have sent, you might see an insight that highlights what percentage of people have opened the email.
+While reading an email that you've sent, you might see an insight that highlights what percentage of the email's recipients have opened the email.

 ![Track email open rate](../../Images/mya/use/track-email-open-rate-50.png)

-Select **See more insights** to see how many people have opened or forwarded your email and the average time they spent reading that email, plus similar information for any attachments on that email.
+Select **See more insights** to see how many people have opened or forwarded your email and the average time that they spent reading that email, plus similar information for any attachments on that email.
 This information can help you follow up with recipients if needed and/or tailor your communication style to get the job done.

 ![Track email open rate](../../Images/mya/use/email-open-rates-50.png)